nus-cs2113-AY2223S1/ip/docs/README.md

 `delete 1`

 Expected outcome:

-Task is removed from the list and file.
+Task is removed from the list and local file.
 ```
 What can I do for you?
 delete 1